shubhkk07/coronaTracker/README.md

 # Corona Tracker App

-A new android application which keeps the track of all corona cases, persons recovered and the persons which died due to this disease.
+An application which keeps the track of all corona cases, persons recovered and the persons which died due to this disease.
 It fetches the Data from Rest Api and update accordingly and also tells us about the countries which are most affected by this virus.

 <img src = "https://github.com/shubhkk07/coronaTracker/blob/master/screenshots/splash.jpeg" width="300" height="650" hspace = "105"> <img src = "https://github.com/shubhkk07/coronaTracker/blob/master/screenshots/global.jpeg" width="300" height="650">